Introducing the ControlUp Monitor

-ControlUp Monitor is a component principally equivalent to ControlUp Console but without an interactive user interface.
-Once installed and started, ControlUp Monitor signs into your ControlUp organization and connects to your managed computers (also known as Data Sources).
+The ControlUp Monitor is a component principally equivalent to the ControlUp Real-Time Console but without an interactive user interface.
+Once installed and started, the ControlUp Monitor signs into your ControlUp organization and connects to your managed computers (also known as Data Sources).

-The Monitor starts receiving system information and performance updates from your organization, just like an additional ControlUp Console user.
-The primary difference between a Monitor and a Console is the fact that the Monitor runs as a Windows Service 24/7 requiring no user interaction, and allowing for continuous monitoring and auto-remediation of your environment.
+The monitor starts receiving system information and performance updates from your organization, just like an additional ControlUp Console user.
+The primary difference between a monitor and a console is the fact that the monitor runs as a Windows Service 24/7 in the background without user interaction and allowing for continuous monitoring and auto-remediation of your environment.

 Benefits of ControlUp Monitor

-ControlUp Monitor offers a number of benefits to admins who require continuous monitoring and auto-remediation of their enviroment (only after a Monitor is installed in the organization):
+The ControlUp Monitor offers a number of benefits to admins who require continuous monitoring and auto-remediation of their environment (only after a Monitor is installed in the organization):

-- Monitoring of resources is a continuous process, running 24/7 regardless of the presence of active ControlUp Consoles in the network.
-Multiple Monitor instances automatically provide mutual cluster, backup and high availability for monitoring.
+Monitoring resources is a continuous process, running 24/7 regardless of the presence of active ControlUp Consoles in the network.
+Multiple monitor instances automatically provide mutual cluster, backup, and high availability for monitoring.

-- ControlUp Monitor can be configured to export data tables to disk in CSV format for further analysis.
-The Export Schedule process runs in the background and ensures continuous logging, which cannot be guaranteed using the interactive Console.
+The ControlUp Monitor can be configured to export data tables to a disk in CSV format for further analysis.
+The Export Schedule process runs in the background and ensures continuous logging, which otherwise could be executed using the ControlUp Console.

-- The Monitor is mandatory for uploading data to ControlUp Hybrid Cloud Insights and for exporting activity files for the Insights On-Premises
+The monitor is mandatory for uploading data to our cloud-hosted Insights platform and for exporting activity files to Insights on-premises.

-- The ControlUp Monitor allows you to set a Shared Credential for use with your configured Hypervisor, EUC, and Netscaler connections.
+The ControlUp Monitor allows you to set a Shared Credential for logging in to configured Hypervisor, EUC, Cloud, or Netscaler connections.

-- Automated Actions are executed by the ControlUp Monitor.
-Automated Actions are Script Actions (SAs or SBAs) that are configured to run automatically as follow-up actions of Incident Triggers.
+Automated Actions are executed by the ControlUp Monitor.
+Automated Actions are Script-based Actions (SBAs) that are configured to run automatically as follow-up actions of Incident Triggers.

-- Monitoring of resources and alerting about system issues can only occur if at least one instance of ControlUp Console is active and connected to the entire organization.
+Monitoring of resources and alerting about system issues can only occur if at least one instance of the ControlUp Console is active and connected to the entire organization.

-- In order to support historical reporting and trending analysis, at least one instance of ControlUp Console has to be connected to the entire organization and configured to export data tables to disk.
+To support historical reporting and trending analysis, at least one instance of ControlUp Console has to be connected to the entire organization and configured to export data tables to a disk.

-Organizations with less than the max-supported capacity per a single monitor node, (e.g. less than 400K processes organization-wide) of managed computers and other resources to monitor will normally only require one ControlUp Monitor, especially if all of their managed resources are at the same location.
-In such organizations, a second Monitor can be deployed to serve as a backup for the main Monitor and ensure high availability.
+Organizations with less than the maximum supported capacity per a single monitor node, (e.g. less than 400K processes organization-wide) of managed computers and other resources to monitor will normally only require one ControlUp Monitor, especially if all of their managed resources are at the same location.
+In such organizations, a second monitor can be deployed to serve as a backup for the main monitor and ensure high availability.

 Prerequisites for ControlUp Monitor

-Note: For any Sizing Recommendations please refer to this KB article: ControlUp Sizing Guidelines
+For any Sizing Recommendations refer to this KB article: ControlUp Sizing Guidelines

-Note that by default, the Monitor Service listens on TCP port 40706, which is also customizable on this screen.
-After checking for prerequisites, all the files required for the installation of the Monitor Service are copied to the selected computer and a “ControlUp Monitor” Windows service is created.
-Immediately after installing the service, ControlUp will open the Monitor Configuration Wizard, which will gather all the required information to configure and start the Monitor service.
-The Wizard will go through the following stages:
+Note that by default, the monitor service listens on TCP port 40706, which you can customize in this screen.
+After checking prerequisites, all the files required for the installation are copied to the selected computer and a “ControlUp Monitor” Windows service appears.
+Immediately after installing the service, ControlUp will open the Monitor Configuration Wizard, which will gather all the required information to configure and start the monitor service.
+The wizard will go through the following stages:

-The Monitor Service needs valid credentials to establish connections with all of your managed computers.
+The monitor service needs valid credentials to establish connections with all of your managed computers.
 It is also responsible for deploying ControlUp Agents to the managed computers, in case they have no agent installed.
-By default, ControlUp Monitor service is configured to start using the Network Service account, which is not sufficient for administrative connections to your managed computers.
+By default, the ControlUp Monitor service is configured to start using the Network Service account, which is not sufficient for administrative connections to your managed computers.
 In addition, if your organization includes several Active Directory domains, the Monitor will need valid administrative credentials to access all these domains.